markjprice/cs13net9/docs/errata/errata.md

 I should have written, "In `Person.cs`, add statements to define a method with four `int` parameters: one parameter without any modifier, and three parameters decorated with the modifiers `in`, `ref`, and `out`, as shown in the following method:"

 I will also change the order of the bullet descriptions to match the order of the parameters in the method.

+# Page 274 - Deconstructing other types using tuples

+> Thanks to [calupca](https://github.com/calupca) for raising [this issue on May 6, 2025](https://github.com/markjprice/cs13net9/issues/53).

+In the first paragraph, I wrote, "You can have as many `Deconstruct` methods as you like as long as they have different signatures."

+I should have written, "You can have as many `Deconstruct` methods as you like as long as they have different numbers of parameters.
+It is not enough to have different types with the same number of parameters as you can do with method overloading because `Deconstruct` methods with the same number of parameters can't be distinguished during deconstruction overload resolution."

 # Page 298 - Defining a primary constructor for a class